vinisavordelli/Trybe-Exercises-/README.md

 2 - Build a Webpage talking about the Mantis Shrimp with propper semantics

 Both are completed, second exercise didnt receive any styling

+### Block 4 - JavaScript Introduction

+#### [x] Lesson 1 - First Steps

+Learned about the history behind Javascript, primitive types, operators, if & else, switch & case & break, etc.

+Did 10 Exercises of the content, check it out!